-The Group from time to time capitalizes borrowing costs as Valuation of Bonga points provided under IAS 23.
-In line with the standard, borrowing costs Bonga points are valued based on fair value which is determined that are directly attributable to the acquisition, construction by historical redemption information.
-The length of historical or production of a qualifying asset form part of the cost of that asset and, therefore, will be capitalized.
-A gualifying asset is one which necessarily takes more than six months to get ready for its intended use or sale.
+The Group from time to time capitalizes borrowing costs as provided under IAS 23.
+In line with the standard, borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset form part of the cost of that asset and, therefore, will be capitalized.
+A qualifying asset is one which necessarily takes more than six months to get ready for its intended use or sale.
 A qualifying asset can either be tangible or intangible in nature.
 Examples of qualifying assets include core network equipment, transmission and radio equipment for base station sites, computer software and licences.